About carbon capture and storage

 - The Australian Government established the National Low Emissions Coal Initiative (NLECI) to accelerate the use of low emission coal technologies in Australia, cut greenhouse gas emissions and secure the economic future of the Australian coal industry.
 The initiative is supported by the National Carbon Capture and Storage (NCCS) Council and the Carbon Storage Taskforce.

 - Pre-competitive geological storage data acquisition

 - Identifying suitable geological sites for CO2 storage is a prerequisite for large scale demonstration and deployment of CCS technologies in Australia.
-This is a focus of the National CO2 Infrastructure Plan and the National CO2 Infrastructure Plan.
+This is a focus of the National CO2 Infrastructure Plan and the National Low Emissions Coal Initiative (NLECI).

 - Carbon capture and storage acreage release

-- Acreage release enables prospective GHG storage operators to obtain the necessary property rights and hence the investment certainty they need to proceed with commercial storage operations.
+- Offshore acreage release enables prospective GHG storage operators to obtain the necessary injection and storage property rights and provides the investment certainty needed to develop commercial storage operations.

 National CCS Week events

 The first National CCS Week was held from 28 November to 3 December 2010.
 It covered various CCS-based events around Australia and provided a focus for CCS as an essential part of the global GHG mitigation portfolio.
 The CCS week was a major opportunity for global CCS practitioners to debate, connect and exchange information.